bunkat/later/Readme.md

 #### getNext(recur, _[startDate[, endDate]]_)

-Returns the next valid occurrence of the schedule definition, `recur`, that is passed in.
+Returns the next valid occurrence of the schedule definition, `recur`, that is passed in or null if no occurrences exist.
 Pass in `Date` objects to `startDate` and `endDate` to define the time range to find the next valid occurrence.
 By default `startDate` is the current date and time and there is no `endDate`.

     var s = cronParser().parse(* */5 * * * *);
     later().getNext(s, new Date('1/1/2012'), new Date('1/1/2013'));

 #### get(recur, count, _[startDate[, endDate]]_)

-Returns the next `count` occurrences of the schedule definition, `recur`, that is passed in.
+Returns the next `count` occurrences of the schedule definition, `recur`, that is passed in or null if no occurrences exist.
 Pass in `Date` objects to `startDate` and `endDate` to define the time range to find the next valid occurrences.
 By default `startDate` is the current date and time and there is no `endDate`.

     var s = cronParser().parse(* */5 * * * *);
     later().get(sched, 10, new Date('1/1/2012'), new Date('1/1/2013'));